divypatel56/Distributed-Collaborative-Text-Editor/README.md

 - Users can create new documents with unique document IDs.
 - Multiple users can work on the same document and make concurrent changes with real-time updates.
 - Auto-saving document data in every 2 m/s.
+- Every document has a separate room for example user opens 2 different documents, and updates one of them then the other document won't be modified.
 - Conflict-free editing.

 Things to implement: